bootique/bootique/UPGRADE.md

 'log.loggers.<xyz>.level' must be specified in lowercase.
 I.e. ```level: debug``` instead of ```level: DEBUG```.
 Uppercase values will now cause an exception.

+* [bootique-job #15](https://github.com/bootique/bootique-job/issues/15):  'scheduler.jobPropertiesPrefix' property is no longer supported in configuration and needs to be removed from the config files, etc.

 ## 0.20